Patiencemugambi/BankOfFlatiron/README.md

 ## Features

-The Bank of Flatiron project includes the following core deliverables:
+The Bank of Flatiron project includes the following:

 - Fill out and submit the form to add a new transaction.
 - See a table of all transactions.